Nemocas/AbstractAlgebra.jl/docs/src/polynomial.md

 end
 ```

-# Generic univariate polynomials
+# Univariate polynomial functionality

-AbstractAlgebra.jl provides a module, implemented in `src/generic/Poly.jl` for generic
+AbstractAlgebra.jl provides a module, implemented in `src/Poly.jl` for
 polynomials over any commutative ring belonging to the AbstractAlgebra abstract type
 hierarchy.
+This functionality will work for any univariate polynomial type which

-As well as implementing the Univariate Polynomial interface, and relevant parts of the
+follows the Univariate Polynomial Ring interface.
-Euclidean Ring interface for polynomials over a field, there are many additional
-generic algorithms implemented for such polynomial rings.
-We describe this generic
-functionality below.

-All of the generic functionality is part of a submodule of AbstractAlgebra called
-`Generic`.
-This is exported by default so that it is not necessary to qualify the
-function names with the submodule name.

-## Types and parent objects

-Polynomials implemented using the AbstractAlgebra generics have type `Generic.Poly{T}`
+## Generic univariate polynomial types

+AbstractAlgebra.jl provides a generic polynomial type based on Julia arrays which
+is implemented in `src/generic/Poly.jl`.

-where `T` is the type of elements of the coefficient ring.
-Internally they consist of
+These generic polynomials have type `Generic.Poly{T}` where `T` is the type of
+elements of the coefficient ring.
+Internally they consist of a Julia array of
-a Julia array of coefficients and some additional fields for length and a parent object,
+coefficients and some additional fields for length and a parent object, etc. See
-etc. See the file `src/generic/GenericTypes.jl` for details.
+the file `src/generic/GenericTypes.jl` for details.

 Parent objects of such polynomials have type `Generic.PolyRing{T}`.

 The string representation of the variable of the polynomial ring and the
 base/coefficient ring $R$ is stored in the parent object.

+## Abstract types

-The polynomial element types belong to the abstract type `AbstractAlgebra.PolyElem{T}`
+All univariate polynomial element types belong to the abstract type
-and the polynomial ring types belong to the abstract type `AbstractAlgebra.PolyRing{T}`.
-This enables one to write generic functions that can accept any AbstractAlgebra
+`PolyElem{T}` and the polynomial ring types belong to the abstract
+type `PolyRing{T}`.
+This enables one to write generic functions that
-polynomial type.
+can accept any AbstractAlgebra polynomial type.

 Note that both the generic polynomial ring type `Generic.PolyRing{T}` and the abstract
-type it belongs to, `AbstractAlgebra.PolyRing{T}`, are called `PolyRing`.
+type it belongs to, `PolyRing{T}`, are called `PolyRing`.
 The
 former is a (parameterised) concrete type for a polynomial ring over a given base ring
 whose elements have type `T`.
 The latter is an abstract type representing all
 polynomial ring types in AbstractAlgebra.jl, whether generic or very specialised (e.g.